Creating and modifying text frames

 Now you’ll take an existing text frame and convert it to a multiple-column text frame.

-Choose View > Fit Spread In Window, and then use the Zoom tool () to display the middle-right portion of the back page (page 4).
+Choose View > Fit Spread In Window, and then use the Zoom tool () to display the lower-right portion of the back page (page 4).
 Use the Selection tool () to select the text frame that begins with “Shauneen H.”

 Choose Object > Text Frame Options.
 In the Text Frame Options dialog box, type 3 in the Number box and p11 (11 points) in the Gutter box if necessary.
 The gutter controls the distance between the columns.
 Click OK.